springwolf/springwolf.github.io/docs/documenting-producers.md

 ### Binding

-This property is used to discriminate the producer's protocol and provide protocol-specific properties (see [Operation Binding Object](https://www.asyncapi.com/docs/specifications/v2.0.0#operationBindingsObject)).
+This property is used to discriminate the producer's protocol and provide protocol-specific properties (see [operation-binding])).

 ### Payload Type